-You know the value of Positive Behavioral Interventions and Supports (PBIS), but perhaps you’re hung up on the first tier: PBIS rewards for students.
+You already know the value of rewarding your students for good behavior with Positive Behavioral Interventions and Supports (PBIS).
+But you might be wondering how to get things rolling with the first tier: PBIS rewards for students.

-Sure, you’re familiar with sticker behavioral charts, but when you’re practicing schoolwide PBIS and have to document your progress, you need lots of student rewards ready to go so you’re not just recycling the same ones.
+Sure, you’re familiar with sticker behavioral charts.
+But when you’re practicing schoolwide PBIS and have to document your progress, you’ll need a big supply of PBIS student rewards to choose from.

-We’ve also been hard at work putting together a new comprehensive guide to gamifying PBIS, and it’s now available on our site!
+Don’t worry — we’ve put together an evidence- based list to help you get started with Tier 1 PBIS rewards.
+We’ve also created a new comprehensive guide to gamifying PBIS, and it’s now available on our site!

 PBIS rewards for students

 Trophies — kids love them, and they’re budget-friendly!
-So why not get a few academic trophies that kids can earn for good behavior?
+So why not get a few academic trophies that your students can earn for good behavior?

 2. Activity with a teacher/administrator

-Another fun way to reward student’s good behavior is to give them the privilege of participating in an activity with a principal, teacher, or other administrative staff — like having lunch together, attending a sports game or getting rowdy with some go-kart racing.
+Another fun way to reward a student’s good behavior is to give them the privilege of participating in an activity with a principal, teacher, or other administrative staff.
+This could be having lunch together, attending a sports game or getting rowdy with some go-kart racing.

-Believe it or not, kids are interested in your life and would jump at the opportunity to participate in fun activities like these.
+Believe it or not, kids are interested in your life and would jump at the opportunity to participate in these kinds of fun activities.

 Of course, make sure you pick something you enjoy doing, too.